 The Director of Compliance offers and coordinates supportive measures.
 In addition, if Gateway has initiated grievance procedures or offered an informal resolution process to the respondent, Gateway will offer and coordinate supportive measures for the respondent; either at that time or in the future, if not done so already.
-The Director of Compliance may, as appropriate, modify or terminate supportive measures at the conclusion of the grievance procedures, or may continue them beyond that point depending on the circumstances and at the discretion of the Director of Compliance.
+The Director of Compliance may, as appropriate, modify or terminate supportive measures at the conclusion of the grievance procedures or at the conclusion of the informal resolution process, or may continue them beyond that point depending on the circumstances and at the discretion of the Director of Compliance.